A Lot or a Little?

-Produced for cable, THE TUSKEGEE AIRMEN smacks of a low budget, cutting corners and skimming through history.
-Nonetheless, director Robert Markowitz does the best he can with what he has, making excellent use of a strong cast and using real war footage to help illustrate the flying and battle sequences (and save money on visual effects).
+Originally produced for cable, this drama smacks of a low budget, cutting corners and skimming through history.
+But The Tuskegee Airmen's director, Robert Markowitz, does the best with what he has, making excellent use of a strong cast and using real war footage to help illustrate the flying and battle sequences (and save money on visual effects).

-The cast is the movie's best asset, with several types filling in for what might have been, in a longer, deeper movie, strong characters.
-In only a few short scenes, actors such as Laurence Fishburne, Cuba Gooding, Jr., Courtney B. Vance, and Andre Braugher are able to fill in the blanks, suggesting deep desires and lives lived.
+The actors are the movie's best asset, filling in the blanks for what might have been, in a longer, deeper movie, strong characters.
+In only a few short scenes, heavyweights such as Fishburne, Gooding Jr., Courtney B. Vance, and Andre Braugher suggest deep desires and complicated lives lived.
 The result is undeniably rousing and ultimately moving.
 It's hard to deny the power of the true story and the effectiveness with which the movie tells it.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Our Editors Recommend